 While your request and my earlier opinion speak in terms of your potential registration as a "lobbyist," the correct term is really "liaison personnel."
 The end result is the same.
-Chapter 120C requires all agencies and constitutional officers of the State to designate "liaison personnel" to lobby for legislative action, and forbids the use of State funds to hire outside, non-State employees to engage in legislative lobbying.
+Chapter 120C requires all agencies and constitutional officers of the State to designate "liaison personnel" to lobby for legislative action and forbids the use of State funds to hire outside, non-State employees to engage in legislative lobbying.
 G.S.
 138A-500(a) & (b).
-Thus, the real question was whether you are required to register as a "liaison personnel" in order to engage in legislative lobbying.
+Thus, the real question was perhaps whether you are required to register as a "liaison personnel" in order to engage in legislative lobbying.

-1 Note: This formal advisory opinion was initially issued on February 6, 2007; approved by the Commission on February 22, 2007; modified on May 11, 2007, solely to correct certain terminology ("lobbyist" to "liaison personnel"); and reissued as modified on May 18, 2007.
+1 Note: This formal advisory opinion was initially issued on March 9, 2007; approved by the Commission on May 11, 2007, subject to modification solely to correct certain terminology ("lobbyist" to "liaison personnel"); and reissued as modified on May 18, 2007.

-2 Note: This opinion deals with the same substantive issue as AO-L-07-0004.
+$^{^{2}}$ Note: This opinion deals with the same substantive issue as AO-L-07-0002.